Construction of perfect tensors using biunimodular vectors: Introduction

 The creation and distribution of entanglement in a controlled way is a crucial requirement for performing quantum information tasks.
 In models of quantum computing based on quantum circuits, entanglement between different qubits, which are initially in an unentangled or product state, is created by applying entangling two-qubit gates \cite{Nielsen2010}.
 In currently available noisy intermediate-scale quantum (NISQ) devices \cite{preskill2018quantum}, a sequence of such two-qubit gates between different qubits results in highly entangled multiqubit states.
 These states are used in quantum supremacy experiments \cite{QSupreme} and are emerging test beds for realisation of unconventional phases of matter \cite{X_Mi_2021}.

 Decomposition of unitary gates into simpler ones is of importance both theoretically as well as experimentally \cite{cirac2001,KBG01,Hammerer2002,Nielsen2003}.
 Different entanglement measures have been defined to quantify the non-local properties of bipartite unitary gates \cite{Zanardi2000,Zanardi2001,Nielsen2003,Bhargavi2017}.
 These entanglement measures provide insights about the manifold of unitary gates and are useful for constructing highly entangled multipartite pure states.
 Analogous to bipartite pure states, a simple and elegant entanglement measure for bipartite unitary gates is the Schmidt rank defined using the Schmidt decomposition \cite{Nielsen2003,Nechita_2017}.
 Another important entanglement measure is entangling power which quantifies how much entanglement, on an average, a bipartite unitary gate produces when applied on uniformly distributed product states \cite{Zanardi2001}.
-Assuming the local Hilbert space dimensions are same and equal to $d$, under the operator-state isomorphism bipartite unitary operators in SU($d^2$) that maximize the entangling power correspond to pure states of four qudits that have all two-party reduced density matrices maximally mixed \cite{Zanardi2000,Clarisse2005,SAA2020}.
+Throughout this work we assume the dimension of local Hilbert spaces to be the same and denote it by $d$.

-A multipartite pure state in which all reduced density matrices obtained by tracing out half of the subsystems are maximally mixed is called absolutely maximally entangled (AME) state \cite{Helwig_2012}.
-These states, by definition, have maximal entanglement in any bipartition, and have useful applications in quantum error correction \cite{Sc04,huber2018bounds}, quantum secret sharing, and quantum parallel teleportation \cite{Helwig_2012}.
-Existence of AME for general multipartite quantum systems is a difficult problem and the answer is known only in some cases \cite{Huber_AME_Table,Huber_2017,huber2018bounds}.
+{\blu Under the operator-state isomorphism bipartite unitary operators that maximize the entangling power correspond to pure states of four qudits that have all two-qudit reduced density matrices maximally mixed \cite{Zanardi2000,Clarisse2005,SAA2020}}.
+A multipartite pure state in which all reduced density matrices are maximally mixed is called absolutely maximally entangled (AME) state \cite{Helwig_2012}.
+These states, by definition, have maximal entanglement in any bipartition {\blu of the system into two disjoint subsystems.
+AME states} have useful applications in quantum error correction \cite{Sc04,huber2018bounds}, quantum secret sharing, and quantum parallel teleportation \cite{Helwig_2012}.
+Existence of AME {\blu states} for general multipartite quantum systems is a difficult problem and the answer is known only in some cases \cite{Huber_AME_Table,Huber_2017,huber2018bounds}.
 We denote AME state of $K$ qudits each having local dimension $d$ as AME($K,d$).